chasemccoy/cosmic-owl-style-guide/README.md

 ## Conditionals
 * Braces aways open on the same line as the statement, and close on a new line.
 * `else` and `else if` statements always start on a new line.
+* Only use the ternary condtional operator if a single condtion is being evaluated.
 * Always surround conditional bodies in brackets, even when the body is a single line.

 **For Example:**